Rampage (1986 video game): Gameplay

 Smashing open windows generally reveals an item or person of interest, which may be helpful or harmful.
 Helpful items include food or money, while dangerous ones include bombs, electrical appliances, and cigarettes.
-Some items can be both; for example, a toaster is dangerous until the toast pops up, and a photographer must be eaten quickly before he dazzles the player's monster with his flash, causing it to fall.
-When a civilian is present waving their hands at a window signaling for help, a player's points rapidly increase when the person is grabbed.
-Each monster can hold only one type of person: George can hold women, Lizzie can hold middle-aged men, and Ralph can hold businessmen.
+Some items can be both.
+For example, a toaster is dangerous until the toast appears, and a photographer must be eaten quickly before he blinds the player's monster with his flash, causing it to fall.
+When a civilian is present waving their hands out of a window signaling for help, the player's points rapidly increase after the person is grabbed.

 Rampage is set over the course of 128 days in cities across North America.
 The game starts in Peoria, Illinois and ends in Plano, Illinois.
 In Plano, players receive a "mega vitamin bonus" which heals all the monsters and provides a large point bonus.
 After this, the cycle of cities repeats five times.
 After 768 days, the game resets back to Day 1.
-As game developer Brian F Colin stated "the hardware couldn't support that much art and we never figured anyone would get through 768 levels".
+Game developer Brian F Colin stated "the hardware couldn't support that much art and we never figured anyone would get through 768 levels".

 Some of the home port versions of the game start in San Jose, California and end in Los Angeles, California after going all around North America.
 The rampage travels through various cities across the United States, as well as two Canadian cities.
 Out of the 50 US states, only Connecticut, Delaware, Mississippi, New Hampshire, Rhode Island, South Carolina, and Vermont are spared from the monster rampage.